perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 1) The `read` on line 10 reads in up to 24 bytes, exactly the size of `songs[i].song_file_path`.
 This means that if the user inputs a filepath that is 24 bytes long, no null byte will be appended on the end.
 In each song struct, `songs[i].song_file_path`resides directly above `songs[i].fd` which brings me to 2).

-2) The first three fds for a Linux process, fd = 0, 1, 2 will (unless otherwise specified) be assigned to stdin, stdout and stderr.
-So when `open` is called, it will assign a new fd to the file it's opening, beginning with fd = 3.
-Every time a song is imported a new fd is opened for it, and won't get closed until the user chooses to remove the song.
-Were the user to import 44 songs then `songs[43].fd = 46`, which just so happens to be the ASCII code for `.`.
+2) The first three file descriptors for a Linux process, 0, 1, and 2 will (unless otherwise specified) be assigned to STDIN, STDOUT and STDERR respectively.
+So when `open` is called on a file, it will assign a new fd beginning with 3.
+Every time a song is imported a new file descriptor is opened for it, and won't get closed until the user chooses to remove the song.
+Were the user to import 44 songs, then `songs[43].fd = 46`, which just so happens to be the ASCII code for `.`.
 ```python
 ➜  python3
 >>> chr(46)
 '.'
 ```
 If I import a song path of 24 bytes on my 44th import, and my song path contains no `.` character, then strtok will overwrite the song's file descriptor with a nullbyte, i.e. `songs[43].fd = 0`.
-A song's file descriptor gets read from when a song is played (we'll see this when we look at the `play_song` function), which means playing the 44th song makes the program read input from stdin!
+A song's file descriptor gets read from when a song is played (we'll see this when we look at the `play_song` function), which means playing the 44th song makes the program read input from STDIN!

 What can we do with this behavior?
 Well, we need to look at where the fd gets read from, which is in `play_song` (Option 3).